-Line 10c - Quarters 1 through 4: Write the amount of pass-through entity payments made on your behalf and shown on Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, or K-1-T, Beneficiary's Share of Income and Deductions.
-Write the entire amount in the quarter in which the pass-through entity's tax year ended.
+Line 10b - Quarters 1 through 4: Enter the amount of pass-through withholding payments made on your behalf and shown on Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, or Schedule K-1-T, Beneficiary's Share of Income and Deductions.
+Enter the entire amount in the quarter in which the pass-through entity's tax year ended.

-Lines 10d and 11 - Follow the instructions on the form.
+Lines 10c and 11 - Follow the instructions on the form.